mehulagg/gitlab/doc/user/infrastructure/index.md

 information may be included in the plan output.

 #### Mitigation
-If you plan in using sensitive information such as the one highlighted above (but not limited to), we strongly recommend that you disable [public pipelines](https://docs.gitlab.com/ee/ci/pipelines/settings.html#visibility-of-pipelines)
+If you plan in using sensitive information such as the one highlighted above (but not limited to), we strongly recommend that you disable [public pipelines](https://docs.gitlab.com/ee/ci/pipelines/settings.html#visibility-of-pipelines). **This will make artifacts accessible to users with Reporter role and above.
+GitLab administrators will also be able to access and read artifacts**.

 ## Terraform integration in Merge Requests